Multiple Sclerosis . Autoreactive B-Cells . Treatment Response . Prognostic Biomarkers . Pathophysiology of Progressive MS . Precision Medicine

 Connection to Clinical Practice

-Our two research groups are closely connected to the MS Centre and Outpatient Clinic of the Department of Neurology, University Hospital Basel that provides care for more than 1300 MS patients per year.
-This provides access to a population of MS-patients in all stages and states of disease, treated with all state-of-the-art therapies.
-The close collaboration with the Translational Imaging in Neurology (ThINk) group at the Department of Biomedical Engineering, the Medical Image Analysis Centre (MIAC) and the Division of Neuroradiology enables characterization of patients with cutting edge neuroimaging techniques.
-The Clinical MS Research Group plays a key role in conceptualising and conducting international therapeutic trials to bring novel therapies to persons with MS. These trials provide unique possibilities for a translational medicine approach by connecting basic research and clinical studies for a better understanding of disease, and specifically for progressive MS.
+Our two research groups are closely connected to the MS Centre and Outpatient Clinic of the Department of Neurology, University Hospital Basel that provides care for more than 1350 MS patients per year.
+The MS Centre plays a key role in conceptualizing and conducting international therapeutic trials to bring novel therapies to persons with MS. These trials provide unique possibilities for a translational medicine approach by connecting basic research and clinical studies for a better understanding of disease, and specifically for progressive MS.

-The development of biomarkers needs prospective, standardized, and high-quality clinical

-and neuroradiological data from large patient cohorts to allow for validation on the individual patient level, and hence application in clinical practice as Precision Medicine tools.
-The Swiss MS Cohort Study (SMSC), initiated in 2012 and coordinated by our MS Group since then, is the mainstay of research efforts in Clinical Neuroimmunology; it provides an internationally unique long-term follow-up of over 1200 Swiss MS patients with clinical and MRI data, and blood and cerebrospinal fluid samples for biomarker research.
+The better understanding and treatment of MS needs prospective, standardized, and high-quality MRI and clinical data from large patient cohorts to allow for development and validation of biomarkers on the individual patient level, and hence application in clinical practice as Precision Medicine tools.
+The Swiss MS Cohort Study (SMSC; smsc.ch), initiated in 2012 and coordinated by the MS Centre Basel since then, is the mainstay of research efforts in Clinical Neuroimmunology; it provides an internationally unique long-term follow-up of over 1400 Swiss MS patients with clinical and MRI data, and blood and cerebrospinal fluid samples for research.
+The SMSC provides access to a population of MS-patients in all stages and states of disease, treated with all state-of-the-art therapies.
+The close collaboration with the Translational Imaging in Neurology (ThINk) group at the Department of Biomedical Engineering enables characterization of patients with cutting edge neuroimaging techniques.